 Curriculum Workshops Available

-Education specialists from the Leavenworth National Fish Hatchery, U.S. Fish & Wildlife Service, and Leavenworth Ranger District, U.S. Forest Service, offer the following workshops for area teachers.
-Clock hours and/or credits available for all workshops.
-Contact our Information and Education Department at (509) 548-7641 if you are interested in setting up a workshop.
+Education specialists from the Leavenworth National Fish Hatchery, U.S. Fish & Wildlife Service, can provide resources including manuals and education boxes to teach some of the following programs.
+Contact our Information and Education Department at (509) 548-7641 if you are interested.

 - National Project WET (Grades K-12)